 Engagement of the Gawura School families, parents and carers is critical to the success of the program.
-With up to 33 students, Gawura School is a highly-acclaimed, highly-regarded "lighthouse" model for Indigenous education, offering students a supportive, nurturing space where they feel secure and learn at their own skill level, participating in individual numeracy and literacy programs.
+With a total of 33 students in 2021, Gawura School is a highly-acclaimed, highly-regarded "lighthouse" model for Indigenous education, offering students a supportive, nurturing space where they feel secure and learn at their own skill level, participating in individual numeracy and literacy programs.